 Apply chemical sprays at night, usually between dusk and midnight, on warm, calm evenings when adult weevils are on foliage and feeding.
 Control is usually poor when applied by day or on cold or windy nights.

 - azadirachtin (Neemix and other brands)-Consult label for rate and use directions.
 Some formulations are OMRI-listed for organic use.

-- malathion (several brands) at 2 lb ai/a.
+- malathion (several brands) at 1 to 2 lb ai/a (check label for rates).
 PHI 3 days.
 Apply at night for maximum effectiveness to control adult weevils when present.

 - thiamethoxam (Actara) at 0.062 lb ai/a.
 PHI 3 days.
 Foliar applied.
 Do not apply during bloom or when bees are foraging in the area.
 Note "Bee Advisory Box" and restrictions on the label.
 Actara and Platinum have the same active ingredient; for resistance management, do not follow one with the other.